BakxY/VS-Code-meets-ZHAW/profiles/latex/README.md

 * **LaTeX Utilities:** An add-on to LaTeX Workshop that provides additional features.
 * **LaTeX Workshop:** Boost LaTeX typesetting efficiency with preview, compile, and more.

+## File Templates

+There are some templates provided to use as a base.
+The template provided has some information already filled in to be used at ZHAW.
+You can find those in the `Template` folder.

 ## Disclaimer

 This profile is provided as a starting point.
 Customization is encouraged to fit specific needs.